AdobeDocs/workfront.en/help/reports-and-dashboards/data-access/connect-to-snowflake.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>[Insert any access level configurations needed]</p> <p>Note: If you still don't have access, ask your <span>Workfront administrator</span> if they set additional restrictions in your access level.<br>For information on how a <span>Workfront administrator</span> can modify your access level, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>[Insert any access level configurations needed]</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.<br>For information on how a Workfront administrator can modify your access level, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites